Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Large -Invariant

 \begin{Lemma} With notation as above, suppose that $\Omega(E_t)\subseteq \Sigma$.
 Then, the 5-primary Selmer group $\Sel(E_t/K)$ is $\Lambda$-cotorsion with $\mu=0$. \end{Lemma} \begin{proof} Recall that $E(K)[5]=0$.
-The elliptic curve $E$, has additive reduction at the only prime of bad reduction, which is 2.
+The elliptic curve $E$ has additive reduction at the only prime of bad reduction, which is 2.
+Computations on Sage show that the Kodaira type at $v|2$ is $I_2^*$.
+It follows from \cite[Theorem~3(2)]{dokchitser2012remark} that $E$ has additive reduction of type $I_2^*$ at the primes $w|v$ of $K'$.
 Therefore, $\Omega(E)$ is empty.
 By assumption, $\Omega(E_t)\subseteq \Sigma$.
-Thus, we can apply Theorem \ref{resisothm}.
-The claim follows from Lemma \ref{trivial Selmer}. \end{proof}
+Thus, we can apply Theorem~\ref{resisothm}.
+The claim follows from Lemma~\ref{trivial Selmer}. \end{proof}

-Using Proposition \ref{prop: compare lambdaS0} and \eqref{relating im primitive and classical lambda invariant}, we can compare $\lambda$-invariants of $\Sel(E/\Kan)$ and $\Sel(E_t/\Kan)$.
+Using Proposition~\ref{prop: compare lambdaS0} and \eqref{relating im primitive and classical lambda invariant}, we can compare $\lambda$-invariants of $\Sel(E/\Kan)$ and $\Sel(E_t/\Kan)$.
 We obtain that,

-where $\sigma_{E}^{(v)}$ (resp. $\sigma_{E}^{(v)}$) denotes the $\Z_p$-corank of $\cH_v(E/\Kinf)$ (resp. $\cH_v(E_t/\Kinf)$).
+where $\sigma_{E}^{(v)}$ (resp. $\sigma_{E_{t}}^{(v)}$) denotes the $\Z_p$-corank of $\cH_v(E/\Kinf)$ (resp. $\cH_v(E_t/\Kinf)$).
 It follows from our discussion that for any given integer $k$, we can construct an elliptic curve $E_t$ with bad reduction at $\ell_1, \ldots, \ell_k$ such that

-We note that we have used the fact that the rational primes $\ell_i$ split in $K$.
+We remark that we have used the fact that the rational primes $\ell_i$ split in $K$.